supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 - In functions, elements of domain are considered as objects and elements of co-domain are considered as boxes, since domain elements are mapped to co-domain elements.
 - Number of relations between two sets $A$ and $B$ is $2^{|A| . |B|}$ (refer lec-05-08A.pdf pg. no. 97)

+### Guidelines to Graph Theory

+- do not forget the isolated vertex (degree 0 vertex)

 ---
 ## Guidelines to TOC